simplicitesoftware/documentation/docs/tutorial/enhancing/placemap.md

 ```

 The placemap uses a particular instance of the object.
-The **initPlaceMap** hook is used to override the standard placemap behaviour.
+The **initPlaceMap** hook is used to override the standard placemap behavior.

 Exercise